-To guide States Parties effectively implement the Convention during the period 1st January 2016 to 31st December 2020, at the September 2015 First Review Conference of States Parties to the Convention, States agreed to the five year Dubrovnik Action Plan.
+To guide States Parties effectively implement the Convention during the period 1 January 2016 to 31 December 2020, at the September 2015 First Review Conference of States Parties to the Convention, States agreed to the five-year Dubrovnik Action Plan (DAP).
 This action plan elaborates the priorities established by the States Parties through the various actions to be undertaken and the expected key results to be derived from these actions.

 On these pages you can find more information about each of these commitments, including what they entail and why they matter.

 A core obligation for all States Parties is to ensure the destruction of existing stockpiles of cluster munitions.
-Such destruction is to be completed as soon as possible, and not later than 8 years after the entry into force of the Convention.
+Such destruction is to be completed as soon as possible and no later than 8 years after the entry into force of the Convention.

 Clearance and risk reduction education (Art.
 4)

-To protect civilians from the danger represented by unexploded ordnance, States parties are obliged to clear land contaminated by cluster munitions.
-States Parties are moreover obliged to conduct risk reduction education among civilians living in or around areas contaminated by cluster munitions.
+To protect civilians from the danger represented by unexploded ordnance, States Parties are obliged to clear land contaminated by cluster munitions remnants as soon as possible and no later than 10 years after entry into force of the Convention.
+States parties are moreover obliged to conduct risk reduction education.

 States Parties to the Convention on Cluster Munitions are obliged to provide assistance to victims of cluster munitions.
-Such assistance includes medical care, rehabilitation and psychological support, as well as provisions for the social and economic inclusion of victims of cluster munitions.
+Such assistance includes medical care, rehabilitation and psychological support, as well as provisions for social and economic inclusion.

-States Parties in a position to do so, are obliged under the Convention on Custer Munitions to provide assistance to affected States.
+International cooperation & assistance (Art.
+6) States Parties in a position to do so are obliged under the Convention on Custer Munitions to provide assistance to affected States.
 Such assistance can be of a technical, material and/or financial nature.
 The purpose is to ensure the effective implementation of the Convention’s core provisions.